George Washington's crossing of the Delaware River: Third crossing

 In a war council on December 27, Washington learned that all of the British and Hessian forces had withdrawn as far north as Princeton, something Cadwalader had learned when his militia company crossed the river that morning.
 In his letter, Cadwalader proposed that the British could be driven entirely from the area, magnifying the victory.
 After much debate, the council decided on action and planned a third crossing for December 29.
-On December 28 it snowed, but the weather cleared that night and it became bitter cold.
+On December 28 it snowed, but the weather cleared that night, although its remained bitter cold.

 As this effort involved most of the army, eight crossing points were used.
 At some of crossing points, the ice had frozen two to three inches (4 to 7 cm) thick and was capable of supporting soldiers, who crossed the ice on foot.
 At other crossings, the conditions were so bad that the attempts were abandoned for the day.
 It was New Year's Eve before the army and all of its baggage was back in New Jersey.
-This was somewhat fortunate, as the enlistment period of John Glover's regiment (along with a significant number of others) was expiring at the end of the year, and many of these men, including most of Glover's, wanted to go home, where a lucrative privateering trade awaited them.
+This was somewhat fortunate, as the enlistment period of John Glover's regiment, along with a significant number of others, was expiring at the end of the year, and many of these men, including most of Glover's, wanted to go home, where a lucrative privateering trade awaited them.
 Only by offering a bounty to be paid immediately from Congressional coffers in Philadelphia did a significant number of men agree to stay with the army another six weeks.

 Washington then adopted a fortified position just south of the Assunpink Creek, across the creek from Trenton.
-In this position, he beat back one assault on January 2, 1777, which he followed up with a decisive victory at Princeton the next day.
+In this position, he beat back one assault on January 2, 1777, which he followed up with a decisive victory at Princeton the next day, although General Hugh Mercer was killed in the battle.
 In the following days, the British withdrew to New Brunswick, and the Continental Army entered winter quarters in Morristown, New Jersey.

 Legacy

-At the time of the crossing, Washington's army included a significant number of people who played important roles in the formation and early days of the United States of America.
-These included future President James Monroe, future Chief Justice of the United States John Marshall, Alexander Hamilton (a future Secretary of the Treasury), and Arthur St. Clair, who later served as President of the Continental Congress and Governor of the Northwest Territory.

 Both sides of the Delaware River where the crossing took place have been preserved, in an area designated as the Washington's Crossing National Historic Landmark.
 In this district, Washington Crossing Historic Park in Washington Crossing, Pennsylvania, preserves the area in Pennsylvania, and Washington Crossing State Park in Washington Crossing, New Jersey preserves the area in New Jersey.
 The two areas are connected by the Washington Crossing Bridge.